pvelleleth/ScholarSearch/README.md

 ## 5. Tools & Tech Stack
 ### **Backend:**
 - **Framework:** FastAPI (Python) for API development.
-- **LLM Integration:** Cohere for AI-powered summarization and chat functionality.
+- **LLM Integration:** GPT4o for AI-powered summarization and chat functionality.
-- **Database:** Supabase PostgreSQL for persistent data storage.
 - **Caching:** Redis for temporary storage of frequently queried data.
 (To Be Implemented)
 - **PubMed API:** To fetch research metadata, abstracts, and full-text links.